igorovh/dymy-algorithm/README.md

-chat algorithm is in js/algorithm.js
+algorithm will be used to find best moments in stream

 feel free to pr :>

-every other file is just for testing this algorithm